Skip to content

 The Building Foundation Analogy

-• Rack standards and physical server layout
+• Rack standards, server form factors, and how physical layout shapes capacity planning

 ┌─────────────────────────────────────────────────────────────┐